mkavulich/ccpp-doc/CCPPtechnical/source/AddingNewSchemes.rst

 Adding new variables to CCPP
 ------------------------------

-To prepare a scheme for this conversion to CCPP-compliance, the first step is to identify the input variables required for the new scheme and check if they are already available for use in the CCPP.
-This can be done by checking the metadata information in ``CCPP_typedefs.meta`` or by checking the file ``ccpp-framework/doc/DevelopersGuide/CCPP_VARIABLES_SCM.pdf`` generated by ``ccpp_prebuild.py``.
-If all quantities needed by the scheme are already available as variables in CCPP, they can be invoked in the scheme’s metadata file, and the rest of this subsection can be skipped.
+This section gives guidance on adding new variables to the CCPP, which is often necessary when adding a new scheme or adding capabilities to an existing one.

      .. note:: The instructions in this chapter assume the user is implementing this scheme for use in the CCPP Single-Column model (SCM).
 Other host model variables can be found in different files; see :numref:`Chapter %s <Host-side Coding>` for details

+The first step is to be absolutely sure that a new variable is required: the desired variable may already be included in the CCPP for use by other schemes.
+Check the metadata information in ``CCPP_typedefs.meta`` or the file ``ccpp-framework/doc/DevelopersGuide/CCPP_VARIABLES_SCM.pdf`` generated by ``ccpp_prebuild.py``.
+If all quantities needed by the scheme are already available as variables in CCPP, they can be invoked in the scheme's metadata file without any further work necessary.

 If an input variable needed by the scheme is not available, first consider if it can be calculated from the existing CCPP variables.
 If so, an :term:`interstitial scheme` (such as ``schemename_pre``; see  :numref:`Chapter %s <CompliantPhysParams>` for more details) can be created to calculate the variable(s).
 If this path is taken, the variable must be defined (but not initialized) in the :term:`host model`, as the memory for this variable must be allocated by the host.
 Instructions for how to add variables on the host model side can be found in :numref:`Chapter %s <Host-side Coding>`.